• Skip to primary navigation

 For those who are thinking of the long buttery king or snow crab legs you can pick up at nearly any fish counter, this isn’t that either.

-Blue crabs are the classic small tough gunned little ones that are just bigger than the size of your hand and require far more effort to pick all of the meat-free correctly then their lanky crustacean cousins, making for the most tender and flavorful meat you can get.
+Blue crabs are the classic small tough gunned little ones that are just bigger than the size of your hand and require far more effort to pick all of the meat-free correctly than their lanky crustacean cousins, making for the most tender and flavorful meat you can get.

 Crab picking is not for the faint of heart, as the actual tearing open of the shell exposes just about everything.
-But hey, at least its all been cooked.
+But hey, at least it’s all been cooked.

 But, through the sting of lemon on freshly cut fingers and clumps of Old Bay caught under the nails, there is something utterly delicious about the simplicity of a steamed crab and an experience every seafood lover should enjoy at least once.